Router security issues are making headlines more and more, threatening the safety of organizations, both small...

 As these recent vulnerabilities have demonstrated, enterprises can't take the security of these core network systems lightly.

 However, the good news is that none of these router security issues are anything new.
 Instead, they're mere repetitions of basic security challenges that have been around for decades.
-Thankfully, we have security researchers out there working in our favor, uncovering and reporting on these issues, which allows organizations to plan accordingly and adjust their security strategies in order to prevent an attack.
+Thankfully, we have security researchers out there working in our favor, uncovering and reporting on these issues, which allows organizations to accordingly and adjust their security strategies in order to prevent an attack.
 One of the interesting challenges organizations face with router security issues is that testing these systems is often inconsistent with the security assessments performed on other seemingly more critical systems, such as servers, Web applications and databases.
 I often see enterprise routers completely out of scope of external or internal penetration testing.
 In many cases, only simple vulnerability scans are run against routers without any manual analysis of network architecture, system configurations and the like.
 After all, "it's just a router."

 To mitigate router security issues and ensure routers don't end up becoming one of the weakest links on the network, here are three key steps network and security managers must take: